rdfostrich/article-jws2018-ostrich/content/introduction.md

 The performance of existing solutions in each of these areas is limited and should be improved.

 In this article,
-we argue that, due to their combined complexity, supporting both RDF archiving and SPARQL at once is difficult to scale.
+we argue that supporting both RDF archiving and SPARQL at once is, due to their combined complexity, difficult to scale.
 Instead, we propose an elementary, but efficient versioned _triple pattern_ index---the basic element of SPARQL---that query engines can use.
 In addition, we focus on the performance-critical features of supporting  _stream-based results_ and query _offset_.
 Stream-based results allow more memory-efficient processing when query results are large.